saxmjn/notebook/web3/danksharding.md

 #### Blobs

-> [!info]
-> Blobs are 4096 field-elements of 32 bytes each, with a long term maximum of 16 blobs per block.
+Blobs are 4096 field-elements of 32 bytes each, with a long term maximum of 16 blobs per block.
 4096 * 32 bytes * 16 per block = 2 MiB (One mebibyte equals 1.048576 megabytes) per block maximum.
 The blob cap per block can start low and grow over multiple network upgrades.
 Because validators and clients still have to download full blob contents, data bandwidth in proto-danksharding is targeted to 1 MB per slot.

+> [!info]
+> #### **What Are Blobs (Binary Large Objects)?**
+> Binary Large Objects (blobs) are a temporary store of data.
+Although new to the Ethereum network, blobs are already common in computer science.
+You can see them across programming languages like Javascript and Python.

+Proto-danksharding introduces a new transaction type called “blob-carrying transactions - Blob Transaction”

 ##### Blob Transaction